tytydraco/yessleep/out/We_thought_we_had_found_an_abandoned_Teehouse_What_we_found_instead_was_horrifying_.md

 “Hey Nick, can I have some of the popsicles!?
 Pleaaase!?”
 Asher yelled out to me while I was laying on the couch with an icepack resting on my chest.

 It was a hot, humid day in the middle of the rural outskirts of upstate New York on a Friday afternoon.
-Me & my younger brother and I had just gotten home from school, bored as hell, while we boiled alive indoors and outdoors.
+My younger brother and I had just gotten home from school, bored as hell, while we boiled alive indoors and outdoors.

 “No, we have to wait until Wednesday.”